piolew/cricket/README.md

 <img src="https://github.com/thingsonedge/cricket/blob/master/gfx/Operation.svg" alt="drawing" width="800"/>

-In normal operation board is powered off, in this state it needs aprox 250nA for RTC operation.
+In a normal operation mode the board is powered off and it needs aproximately 250nA for the RTC operation only.
-The board will stay off till either external WAKE_UP singal is provided or internal RTC is anabled and alarm is triggered.
+The board is off until alarm is triggered from either an external WAKE_UP singal or an internal RTC.
-Once the board is woke up it perform FW initialization and preapare board for normal operation, this usually takes around 600ms.
-Next, board will read current configuration from its storage and evaluate all enabled sensors.
+When the board wakes up it performs FW initialisation and preapares for the normal operation - it usually takes around 600ms.
+Next, the board reads the configuration from its storage and evaluates all attached & enabled sensors.
+The configuration (sensors, parameters, ...) is set on the cloud service (dev.thingsonedge.com) by a developer.
+Every time the board connects to the internet it retrieves the latest configuration from the cloud.
-All sensors or parameters are enabled or disabled via configuration in the cloud service.

 Sensor evaluation process
 Check if sensor is enabled